 If there were strongly justified changes to an analysis plan, the Open Practices note will include the notation TC (Transparent Changes).

+Data, materials, and analysis plans must be permanent, time-stamped, and uneditable.
 Qualifying public, open-access repositories are committed to preserving data, materials, and/or registered analysis plans and keeping them publicly accessible via the web into perpetuity.
 Examples include the Open Science Framework (OSF) and the various Dataverse networks.
 Hundreds of other qualifying data/materials repositories are listed at re3data.org.
 Preregistration of an analysis plan must take place via a publicly accessible registry system (e.g., OSF, ClinicalTrials.gov, or other trial registries in the WHO Registry Network, institutional registration systems).
 Personal websites and most departmental websites do not qualify as repositories.

 There are, of course, circumstances in which it is not possible or advisable to share data, materials, or a research plan publicly.
 For example, there are cases in which sharing participant data could violate confidentiality.
 In these cases, the authors may provide an explanation of such circumstances in the Alternative Note section of the disclosure form.
 The information the authors provide will be included in the article’s Open Practices note.